mk0b/gatsby-portfolio-site/README.md

 # Megan Katherine O'Brien's Portfolio Site #

-My portfolio site I created using Gatsby and the tech listed below to showcase all of my code projects.
+My portfolio site I created using Gatsby and the tech listed below, to showcase all of my code projects.

 ## Technologies Used: ##

-- Gatsby Starter
+- Gatsby
 - JavaScript
 - React.js
 - GraphQL